mike-douglas/strange-orbit/dine-divvy/privacy/index.md

-# Privacy Policy
+# Dine Divvy Privacy Policy

+Last Updated: 2024-08-16

+The developers of Dine Divvy are committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and safeguard your information when you use our bill scanning and splitting app.

+## 1. Information We Collect

+### 1.1 Usage Data

-Dine Divvy collects analytics and telemetry about your use of the app but **does not** store personally identifiable information.
-Your data is not linked in any way to your Apple ID, device ID, etc..
+We collect analytics and telemetry data about how you use the Dine Divvy app.
+This information helps us improve our services and user experience.
+However, we do not collect or store any personally identifiable information.
+Your usage data is not linked to your Apple ID, device ID, or any other personal identifier.

+### 1.2 Receipt Images

-When you scan a receipt in Dine Divvy, it uploads it temporarily to our servers to process the image.
-It is stored there until the image processing has completed, after which it is deleted.
-Dine Divvy's servers do not store or back up the images that you upload.
+When you scan a receipt using Dine Divvy, the image is temporarily uploaded to our servers for processing.
+These images are stored only for the duration of the processing and are permanently deleted once the task is completed.
+We do not maintain any long-term storage or backups of your receipt images.

+## 2. Information We Do Not Collect

+Dine Divvy does not collect, store, or access your:

+- Contacts
+- Photos (other than the receipt images you explicitly scan)
+- Receipt data beyond the temporary processing described above

-Dine Divvy does not harvest or store your Contacts, Photos, or receipt data.
-We do not collect this information at all and do not share it with third parties.
+We do not harvest any of this information, nor do we share it with third parties.

+## 3. Data Security

+We implement appropriate technical and organizational measures to protect the information we temporarily process.
+However, please note that no method of transmission over the internet or electronic storage is 100% secure.

+## 4. Changes to This Privacy Policy

+We may update our Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date.

+## 5. Your Data Rights

-We will always respect your privacy and strongly believe that your data is yours.
-If you have any questions, please feel free to contact [hello@strange-orbit.com] for more information.
+We believe that your data belongs to you.
+If you have any questions about this Privacy Policy or would like to exercise your data protection rights, please contact us at:

+Email: <hello@strange-orbit.com>

+## 6. Consent

+By using Dine Divvy, you consent to our Privacy Policy and agree to its terms.

+Thank you for trusting Dine Divvy with your bill splitting needs.
+We are committed to maintaining the confidentiality and security of your information.